Ironism: Ironist Theory

+Philosophical context

+Rorty introduces ironism within the broader framework of his “New Pragmatism” or “neopragmatism,” perspectives that reject the “Platonist tradition” and what he regarded as philosophy’s commitment to “representationalism.”
+As the Internet Encyclopedia of Philosophy explains, Rorty believed that both Platonism and analytic philosophy were shaped by this “fatal flaw.”
+Influenced by Darwin, Hegel, Heidegger, and Dewey, he developed a historicist and anti-essentialist point of view that found early expression in Philosophy and the Mirror of Nature (1979).
+There, he abandoned the idea that the mind possesses privileged access to reality and instead treated “language” as “an adaptive tool used to cope with the natural and social environments to achieve a desired, pragmatic end.”

+The Stanford Encyclopedia of Philosophy describes Rorty’s work as combining a “critical diagnosis” of the “defining projects of modern philosophy” with a “positive” effort to imagine intellectual culture beyond those projects.
+In particular, Rorty criticizes the conception of “knowledge as representation,” understood as a “mental mirroring of a mind-external world.”
+He proposed instead that knowledge be understood “as a matter of conversation and of social practice, rather than as an attempt to mirror nature.”
+This stance provides the philosophical background for ironism.

+In Contingency, Irony, and Solidarity (1989), Rorty argues that “there is nothing beyond vocabularies which serves as a criterion of choice between them.”
+The ironist encounters “different and compelling descriptions” and recognizes the contingency of her own “final vocabulary.”
+Related themes appear in Objectivity, Relativism, and Truth (1991), where Rorty maintains that “whatever good the ideas of ‘objectivity’ and ‘transcendence’ have done for our culture can be attained equally well by the idea of a community,” and that “no description of how things are from a God’s-eye point of view… is going to free us from the contingency of having been acculturated as we were.”
+Ironism reflects Rorty’s broader anti-foundationalist and historicist commitments.

 Influence and Criticism

-Rorty has acknowledged that ironism has come across as a kind of sneering attitude:Q: And what would you say to criticisms that your ironism means a kind of sneering-at earnest liberals who don’t want to acknowledge the contingency of their own values?
+Rorty has acknowledged that ironism has come across as a kind of sneering attitude:Q: And what would you say to criticisms that your ironism amounts to a sneering at earnest liberals who don’t want to acknowledge the contingency of their own values?

 Rorty: That was certainly the way it came across.
 But what I wanted to say was: take yourself with some lightness.
-Be aware of yourself as at the mercy of the contingencies of your upbringing and your culture and your environment.
+Be aware of yourself as being at the mercy of the contingencies of your upbringing, your culture, and your environment.
 I thought of it myself as offering advice rather than insults.
 My liberal ironist doesn’t go around being ironic to everybody she meets.
 She saves the irony for herself.
-The liberal part is public and the irony part is private.Despite such reaction, Rorty's philosophical influence, including his concepts of the ironist, ironism, and ironic theory continues to be discussed and debated.
+The liberal part is public, and the ironic part is private.Despite such reaction, Rorty's philosophical influence, including his concepts of the ironist, ironism, and ironic theory continues to be discussed and debated.